Applications for Spring 2018 classes will be given at Information Sessions on:

 What is SNAP E&T (Employment + Training?)

-Supplemental Nutrition Assistance Program (SNAP) formerly known as food stamps is a nutrition program that helps low income individuals and families buy food and stay healthy.
+The Supplemental Nutrition Assistance Program (SNAP), previously known as food stamps, helps low income individuals and families buy food and stay healthy.

-SNAP Employment and Training prepares SNAP clients for employment by offering vocational training, career activities, case management, and support services.
+The Employment and Training Program prepares SNAP clients for employment by offering vocational training, career activities, case management, and support services.
+This approach helps students find educational training opportunities and remain in employment paying good wages.

-Vocational Training: The SNAP program offers noncredit short term training and educational programs to prepare students for entry level jobs within many different industries.
+The MxCC SNAP program currently offers noncredit short-term training and educational programs to prepare students for entry level jobs with:

 - Certified Nursing Assistant (CNA)